ga4gh-rnaseq/schema/rnaget.md

 GA4GH is publishing a [CORS best practices document](https://docs.google.com/document/d/1Ifiik9afTO-CEpWGKEZ5TlixQ6tiKcvug4XLd9GNcqo/edit?usp=sharing), which implementers should refer to for guidance when enabling CORS on public API instances.

-## Responsible data sharing

-The GA4GH promotes secure, federated and ethical approaches to data sharing.
-It is increasingly important to measure and share gene expression values from RNA Sequencing, along with genomic data, to understand disease initiation, prognosis and treatment; to contribute to diagnosis and patient stratification, to improve understanding of disease variation among different populations; and to identify and evaluate therapeutic targets.

-Gene expression values are simply numbers.
-They can be thought of as cellular measurements that are analogous to height and weight at the whole organisim level.
-Gene expression values do not contain actual base-by-base genetic or RNA transcript sequences.
-They therefore do not contain, in and of themselves, donor-identifiable information.

-The biological source of an RNA sample tissue type or cell population (i.e. liver or lung; neurons or blood cells) is not specific to an individual.
-However, a specific bio-sample may be OPTIONALLY linked to additional identifiable information within a study, in which case privacy concerns will depend on access to bio-sample specifics through the metadata.

 ## API Methods

 This section lists the recommended URL endpoints a server SHOULD implement in order to navigate the RNA-seq data hierarchy and allow retrieval of expression data.